Nikinox/Nikinox/Tictactoe/README.md

 Features

-It just the classic game.
+It's just the classic game.

 What could be improved